 Dr. Crawford married Jean “Jennie” MacDonald Shillington on the 28th of October, 1896 in London, Ontario.
 Mrs. Crawford was born in Stratford Ontario on the 17th of September, 1873, the only daughter of James Shillington and the former Mary Orr.
 Her father was a merchant.
 She had an older brother named Robert James Shillington and 3 younger brothers; Thomas, Frederick and Arthur.

-Dr. and Mrs. Crawford had 6 children; Jean E., Wilfred, Margaret, Gordon, Kenneth and Flora.
+Dr. and Mrs. Crawford had 8 children; Jean E., Wilfred, Margaret, Gordon, Kenneth, Flora and twins Frank and Frances.

 Dr. Crawford was known to be practicing in Bothwell according to the 1901 Canadian Census.
 By 1906 the family was living in Strathcona, Alberta.
 In 1911 Dr. and Mrs. Crawford were living in Medicine Hat, Alberta.
 By 1916, the family had re-located to the Village of Craigmyle, Alberta, where Dr. Crawford continued to practice medicine.